 code course ECs

-CIE4510-20 Climate Change: Science & Ethics 4

-TPM003A Water Ethics 5
+TPM003A Water Ethics5

 WM0312CIE Philosophy, Technology Assessment and Ethics 4

 WM0329TU Ethics and Engineering 6

 WM0376TU Ethics of Technological Risk 5

-- For students of cohort 2019-2020, who did not complete the compulsory synchronisation course CME1220 Integration of Architecture and Engineering (3 credits) in their programme, the following transitional ruling applies: - If a student requires the 3 credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in article 6.

-- 7. For students of cohort 2019-2020, who did not complete the compulsory synchronisation course WI2180LR-II - Probability and Statistics (4 credits) in their programme, the following transitional rulings apply: a.
-Students must complete the course CME4130 Probabilistic Design Practical worth 2 credits. - b.
-If a student requires the 2 remaining credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in article 6. - c.
-Alternatively, students are allowed to, but do not necessarily have to, complete one of the following courses:
+- 6. For students of cohort 2019-2020, who did not complete the compulsory synchronisation course CME1220 Integration of Architecture and Engineering (3 credits) in their programme, the following transitional ruling applies: - If a student requires the 3 credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in Article 6. - 7.
+For students of cohort 2019-2020, who did not complete the compulsory synchronisation course WI2180LR-II Probability and Statistics (4 credits) in their programme, the following transitional ruling applies: - If a student requires the 4 credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in Article 6.